 - Individual users of shared “scratch” filesystems are limited to 1 TiB per filesystem.
 (Group “scratch” filesystems may have other quotas or no per-user quotas at all, at the discretion of the PI.)

-- Individual filesystems should not exceed 10 TiB if they are to be backed up.
-(This limit may be increased after the backup server is upgraded.)
+- Individual filesystems should not exceed 25 TiB before compression if they are to be backed up.

 - The total of a research group’s NFS allocation should not exceed 65 TiB of shared storage.
 (This limit is subject to review as technology improves.)

 - Group-owned storage is unlimited, but if the group wants TIG to manage the file server, take backups, and handle drive replacements and migrations, you must buy the equipment that we specify.

 All of our filesystems are configured with compression enabled, so